Admission to Year 3 BMSc

 Honours Specialization Modules - maximum capacity and minimum averages required for admission

-The maximum capacity in each Honours Specialization module is limited by the number of spaces in the capstone courses required in Year 4, e.g., the reseach projects or the community-engaged learning courses.
+The maximum capacity in each Honours Specialization module is limited by the number of spaces in the capstone courses required in these modules in Year 4.

-The number of students admitted to each Honours Specialization module in Year 3 may be slightly greater than the maximum capacity in Year 4 as it is anticipated that some students may change modules from Years 3 to 4 and/or some students may accept offers to other programs before fourth year.
-Departments decide on the number the maximum capacity in each of Years 3 and 4 for the Honours Specialization modules.
+The number of students admitted to each Honours Specialization module in Year 3 may be slightly greater than the maximum capacity in Year 4 as it is anticipated that some students may accept offers to other programs before fourth year and some may switch to Double Majors for Year 4.
+Departments determine the maximum capacity for their Honours Specialization modules.

-There is not a pre-determined minimum average required for admission to each Honours Specialization module.
+There is not a pre-determined minimum average required for admission to each Honours Specialization module for Year 3.
 There is only a pre-determined maximum capacity for each module.
 The average of the last student admitted to the module determines the minimum average required for admission to that module for that particular year.

 See the maximum capacity and minimum averages required for each of the Honours Specialization modules for the past few years.